inferiorhumanorgans/r2-c166/README.md

 ]
 ```

-Additionally if you install `radare2` via `brew` you'll need to edit build.rs to search for the `radare2` and `openssl` headers in the appropriate directory.
+Additionally if you install `radare2` via `brew` you'll need to edit `c166-core/build.rs` to search for the `radare2` and `openssl` headers in the appropriate directory.

 TODO: update the build script to take additional include search paths in via an environment variable.